A Free Mindfulness Resource for You

-I have included three of my favourite mindfulness activities that I use regularly in the classroom and in my personal life.
-I never ask anyone to do something I wouldn't do myself.
+None of these exercises are my invention—mindfulness is an ancient practice—but they are practical, easy-to-use activities that work in everyday life.
+I’ve included three of my favourite mindfulness exercises, which I use regularly in the classroom and in my personal life.
+I never ask anyone to do something I wouldn’t do myself.

 Life consists only of moments, nothing more than that.
 So, if you make the moment matter, it all matters.
 Ellen Langer